gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This approach requires group members to act (also) as servers, in order to correctly handle unsolicited group rekeying messages from the Group Manager.
 In particular, if a group member and the Group Manager use OSCORE {{RFC8613}} to secure their pairwise communications, the group member MUST create a Replay Window in its own Recipient Context upon establishing the OSCORE Security Context with the Group Manager, e.g. by means of the OSCORE profile of ACE {{I-D.ietf-ace-oscore-profile}}.

 Group members and the Group Manager SHOULD additionally support alternative rekeying approaches that do not require group members to act (also) as servers.
-A number of such approaches are defined in Section 6 of {{I-D.ietf-ace-key-groupcomm}}, and are based on the following rationale:

-* A group member queries the Group Manager for updated group keying material, by sending a dedicated request to the same group-membership resource targeted when joining the group.
-Like for the case discussed in {{ssec-join-resp}} where the OSCORE Security Context expires, the group member exchanges with the Group Manager a shortened Join Request sent to the same group-membership resource with the 'type' parameter set to 3 ("update key") and a shortened Join Response message, according to the approach defined in Section 6 of {{I-D.ietf-ace-key-groupcomm}}.

-* A group member subscribes for updates to the group-membership resource and its associated group keying material on the Group Manager.
+A number of such approaches are defined in Section 4.3 of {{I-D.ietf-ace-key-groupcomm}}.
+In particular, a group member may subscribe for updates to the group-membership resource and its associated group keying material on the Group Manager.
 This can rely on CoAP Observe {{RFC7641}} or on a full-fledged Pub-Sub model {{I-D.ietf-core-coap-pubsub}} with the Group Manager acting as Broker.

-Either case, the Group Manager provides the (updated) group keying material as specified above in this section.

 # Security Considerations {#sec-security-considerations}